 In addition to the mediation, arbitration and litigation process, another avenue for dispute resolution is the labour and social security inspectorate (劳动保障监察), an administrative office tasked with ensuring employers’ compliance with labour law and regulations.
 The labour inspectorate is empowered to issue fines and take other corrective measures in response to a wide range labour rights violations, including those related to hiring practices, the protection of women and juvenile workers, vocational training, job referrals, and the use of agency labour.
 However, most of the cases handled by the labour inspectorate are concerned with very basic issues such as the payment of wages, compliance with the minimum wage, social insurance, employment contracts and working hours.
 See chart below.

-The majority of these cases were resolved through the issuance of an “order to correct” (责令限期改正) the specific rights violation within a certain period of time.
-Of the 411,822 cases settled by the labour inspectorate in 2012, for example, 263,829 cases were “resolved” through such correction orders.
-Administrative fines were issued in just 16,304 cases across the whole of China.
+The majority of these cases were resolved through the issuance of an order to correct specific rights violations within a certain period of time (责令限期改正).
+Of the 418,634 cases settled by the labour inspectorate in 2013, for example, 262,447 cases were “resolved” through such correction orders.
+Administrative fines were issued in just 14,423 cases across the whole of China.

 Collective labour disputes

-The majority of labour disputes in China (in terms of the number of workers involved) are collective in nature; grievances or claims by a group of employees against the same employer.
-However, both the labour dispute arbitration committees and the courts are reluctant to take on such collective cases: The system is really designed for individual labour disputes and as such, if they do accept collective cases, the authorities will often try to break them down into complaints by individual plaintiffs.
-This practice inevitably increases the cost in terms of time and money for the worker plaintiffs concerned.
-Of the 641,202 cases accepted by LDACs in 2012, only 7,252 were collective cases, which featured 231,894 workers in total, an average of 32 workers per collective case.
+Although the majority of labour disputes in China are collective in nature (grievances or claims by a group of employees against the same employer), labour dispute arbitration committees and the courts are often reluctant to take on collective cases.
+The current system is really designed for individual labour disputes and as such the authorities try to breakdown collective cases into individual plaintiffs.
+This practice inevitably increases the cost for and time spent by the workers concerned.
+Of the 669,062 cases accepted by LDACs in 2013, only 6,783 were collective cases, which featured 218,521 workers in total, an average of 32 workers per collective case.

 Most collective labour disputes in China involve a lot more than 32 workers.
 Typically, the number of workers involved in strikes and collective protests range from around one hundred to a few thousand, although numbers sometimes exceed ten thousand.
 These disputes are hardly ever resolved within the official dispute resolution system.
 Moreover, because there is no formal system for collective bargaining in China and little or no effective trade union representation at the vast majority of enterprises where strikes occur, workers generally have to take matters into their own hands.